datacarpentry/sql-socialsci/episodes/05-creating-new-columns.md

 We will look at some of the arithmetic and statistical functions when we deal with aggregations in a later lesson.
 For now we will focus on some text functions.

 To do this we will use the SN7577_Text table.
 This table has the same information in it as the SN7577 table but many of the numeric values have been replaced with their text equivalents.
+It also has a 'key_id' column added as a primary key.
 To find out how these text equivalents map to the numeric values you need to refer to the SN7577 data dictionary document which can be downloaded from [here](../data/audit_of_political_engagement_11_ukda_data_dictionary.docx).

 > ## Exercise
 >
 > From the Browse Data tab, select the SN7577_text table from the drop down list at the top.
-> Notice that a lot of the coluns now contain text, but some are still numbers and some have both numbers and text.
+> Notice that a lot of the columns now contain text, but some are still numbers and some have both numbers and text.
 > Apart from the key_id column at the beginning, all of the columns are considered to be text.
+>
+> From the Database Structure tab, select the SN7577_text table and click the `>`.
+The details of the structure will be shown.
 >
 {: .challenge}

 There will be some circumstances where a text 'number' will cause problems, like in arithmetic.
 We can avoid such problems by using the `cast` function.
 This tells SQLite to change the data type of a data item.
 It is most commonly used in the way we will use it in changing a text string into an integer or real value.